tatethurston/TwirpScript/README.md

 To learn more about the motivation behind Twirp (and a comparison to REST APIs and gRPC), check out the [announcement blog](https://blog.twitch.tv/en/2018/01/16/twirp-a-sweet-new-rpc-framework-for-go-5f2febbf35f/).

+## Features 🛠

+1. Only one runtime dependency: Google's [protobuf js](https://github.com/protocolbuffers/protobuf/tree/master/js).
+2. A custom TypeScript plugin for `protoc` that generates idiomatic JavaScript interfaces.
+None of the Java idioms that `protoc --js_out` generates like the `{$field}List` naming for repeated fields, the various getter / setter methods, and uses plain JavaScript objects over classes.
+3. Comments in your `proto` file become [TSDoc](https://github.com/microsoft/tsdoc) comments and will show inline in supported editors.
+4. Isomorphic clients that work server side\* and are also optimized for the browser.
+The clients are built with [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking), meaning that you you can drop the one runtime dependency, `protobuf js`, when using only the generated JSON clients.

+\* Requires that the runtime provides `fetch`.
+See [Compatibility](#compatibility-) for more details.

 ## Installation 📦

 1. Install the [protocol buffers compiler](https://developers.google.com/protocol-buffers):